eridgd/WCT-TF/README.md

-# Universal Style Transfer via Whiten-Color Transform in TensorFlow & Keras
+# Universal Style Transfer via Feature Transforms with TensorFlow & Keras

 This is a TensorFlow/Keras implementation of [Universal Style Transfer via Feature Transforms](https://arxiv.org/abs/1703.06868) by Li et al. The core architecture is an auto-encoder trained to reconstruct from intermediate layers of a pre-trained VGG19 image classification net.
 Stylization is accomplished by matching the statistics of content/style image features through the [Whiten-Color Transform (WCT)](https://www.projectrhea.org/rhea/index.php/ECE662_Whitening_and_Coloring_Transforms_S14_MH), which is implemented here in both TensorFlow and NumPy.
 No style images are used for training, and the WCT allows for 'universal' style transfer for arbitrary content/style image pairs.